vigindian/aws-arch-bot/README.md

 ## AWS Documentation Scraper
 Script: aws-scraper.py

+### Script Details
-Go through given AWS Documentation, all its sub-pages, and create data-file in csv format with embeddings
+- Go through given AWS Documentation and all its sub-pages
+- create a data-file in csv format with num_tokens and embeddings for each section

 ### Run
 - ```pip install -r requirements.txt```